MIDA-group/CrossModal_ImgRetrieval/README.md

-# CrossModal_ImgRetrieval
-Cross-Modality Sub-Image Retrieval using Contrastive Multimodal Image Representations
+#Cross-Modality Sub-Image Retrieval using Contrastive Multimodal Image Representations

 Code of our paper: [Cross-Modality Sub-Image Retrieval using Contrastive Multimodal Image Representations]